ShaoqingRen/faster_rcnn/README.md

-# *Faster* R-CNN
+# *Faster* R-CNN: Towards Real-Time Object Detection with Region Proposal Networks

 By Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun at Microsoft Research

 ### Introduction

-Fast**er** R-CNN is a framework for object detection with deep CNNs including a Region Proposal Network (RPN) and an Object Detection Network.
+Fast**er** R-CNN is an object detection framework based on deep convolutional networks, which includes a Region Proposal Network (RPN) and an Object Detection Network.
 Both networks are trained for sharing convolutional layers for fast testing.

 Faster R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1506.01497).